agalend/PaySmartly.Documentation/design.md

 ## 10.1 unit tests

-I have created tests for the calculations service, you can see the implementation here: [source code](https://github.com/agalend/PaySmartly.Calculations/tree/master/PaySmartly.Calculations.Tests)
+I have created an initial set of tests for the calculations service, you can see the implementation here: [source code](https://github.com/agalend/PaySmartly.Calculations/tree/master/PaySmartly.Calculations.Tests)

 I added a git hook as well: [source code](https://github.com/agalend/PaySmartly.Calculations/blob/master/git-hooks/pre-commit)